saurabhshinde18/Bucket-list1/README.md

 ✅ Add new items to your bucket list.
 ✅ Mark items as completed.
 ✅ Responsive design for a seamless experience on all devices.

+📂 Tech Stack:
+HTML – Structure of the webpage
+CSS – Styling for a clean and user-friendly interface JavaScript – Interactive functionalities